TTFH/TDLL/README.md

 ### How to install:
 Download `pros.sdk.x64.dll` and copy it to the Teardown directory, overwrite the existing file.
 Create a script that contains the text "DLL" on it's path, for example: `DLL Global Mod\main.lua` or `Content Mod\DLL_main.lua` to access the new API functions.
-Check `main.lua` for examples on how to use the new API functions.
+Check the `examples` folder for, well, examples.
-Press 'F1' on the pause menu to access the DLL options.
+Press 'F1' on the pause menu to access the DLL menu (in OpenGL only!), it contains options to change the render distance and remove the boundary.

 ### How to uninstall:
 Verify the game on Steam.
 Or restore the original `pros.sdk.x64.dll` file if you made a backup.

-### TODO:
-- Implement ImGui Lua API
-- Get local script entities to implement FindWater[s](tag, global), FindScript[s](tag, global), FindWheel[s](tag, global)

 ## New API functions:
 ```lua